AtmolanderMimi/basm/book/src/meta-instructions.md

 This is why`Atmp`is defined from`sp`.
 We know that cell including and after `sp` are free to use.

 I personally like to always have an alias named `sp`, which increment as I allocate more cells, in all scopes.
-When I want to allocate a new cells, I create an alias for the address of all cells and then increase `sp` by each cell I've alocated.
+When I want to allocate a new cells, I create an alias for the address of all cells and then increase `sp` by each cell I've allocated.
 In the example above, this logic comes in.
 I create 1 alias for a temporary cell named `Atmp` and then increase `sp` by 1.

 The `sp` alias also benefits greatly from alias lifetimes.
 When you increase the value of `sp` what you really do is create a new copy of `sp` that shadows the last one.
 This means that when you are done with a specific operation and the scope ends, `sp` will decrease naturally.
-This practially *frees* the cells that were allocated in the scope!
+This practically *frees* the cells that were allocated in the scope!

 Using `sp` is especially useful in the `[main]` scope where you want to keep track of where you have not allocated yet.
-Allocating based on the stack pointer also allows you to seamlessly add a cell without having to offset all later cell pointers by one (like we had to do in the fibonacci example).
+Allocating based on the stack pointer also allows you to seamlessly add a cell without having to offset all later cell pointers by one (like we had to do in the Fibonacci example).

-Here is what fibonacci would look like with `COPC` and the `sp` system:
+Here is what Fibonacci would look like with `COPC` and the `sp` system:

 ```basm
 [@COPC Asrc Adst sp] [